 If there is ever a time to get creative or try out new combinations of colors or separates, now’s your chance!
 Pick one day a week to dress for success with some of the combinations you’ve seen portrayed on your favorite court-room drama or fashion section in GQ Magazine.
 Pair a new sweater vest with a few different button front shirts.
 Or play around with a scarf… dudes in magazines look chic, maybe it’s your new look!
 Try parting your hair on the opposite side.
 Get crazy!

 Don’t allow your sweat to be a distraction in your productivity.
 If you sweat excessively, you know what it’s like to “feel” people gawking at your sweaty armpits during a presentation.
 You know how uncomfortable it can be to sit through long meetings with a swampy seat.
 This type of distraction while video conferencing or working through a deadline is completely avoidable with Ejis sweat proof undershirts and boxer briefs.
-Our tried-and-true sweat proof basics work for you regardless of where you’re working and what you’re wearing.
+Our tried-and-true sweat proof basics work for you regardless of where you’re working and what you’re wearing (buy in our shop or on Amazon).

 Wearing your “work” hat at home definitely has its fair share of benefits, like having more freedom with your apparel selections.
 When considering your work-from-home wardrobe, be sure to protect your clothing – and productivity – with Ejis sweat proof garments.